ftlabs/order-order/dummyData/template_json.md

     "order": 0,                       // unique order for debates in a series "seriesId": 0                     // unique id for a series of debates },
-  "type": "name",                     // what kind of debate it is structured, interview, hats etc "permitted": {                      // user list of allowed user permissions
+  "type": "name",                     // what kind of debate it is basic, interview, hats etc "permitted": {                      // user list of allowed user permissions
     "commenters": [0, 1, 2],          // users allowed to comment, defaults to all
     "replies": [0, 1, 2],             // users allowed to reply to comments, defaults to all